AdobeDocs/analytics.ko-KR/help/analyze/analysis-workspace/curate-share/shareable-links.md

 For more information, see "Share a project with anyone (no login required)" in the article [Share projects](/help/analyze/analysis-workspace/curate-share/share-projects.md).

-## Get panel or visualization link {#panel-link}
+## Get panel or visualization link

 You can also share a link to a specific part of a project, such as a panel or individual visualization.
 This is sometimes referred to as intra-linking.
 This can be useful to draw your users' attention to key insights within the project.

 * From any panel header, right-click **[!UICONTROL Get panel link]**
 * From any table or visualization header, right-click **[!UICONTROL Get visualization link]**

-[Watch the video](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/analysis-workspace/visualizations/intra-linking-in-analysis-workspace.html?lang=ko) on how to create links and use them to drive recipients to specific parts of your project.
+[Watch the video](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/analysis-workspace/visualizations/intra-linking-in-analysis-workspace.html) on how to create links and use them to drive recipients to specific parts of your project.

 ![](assets/get-viz-link.png)
 -->